 Sshh.
 Don’t tell Tim Peake, but in November 2015 we didn’t know who he was…

 Fortunately for us, our home-education group, SHEd, in Swindon did!
-They organised a rocket workshop with Tony Forsythe from the UK Space Agency.
+They organised a rocket-building workshop with Tony Forsythe from the UK Space Agency.

 Since then Tim Peake has been an ever-growing hero and role model in our house.